#In American elections they give us a little sticker for voting

 And I've decided I don't give a shit.

 Do it anyway.
-Your country takes astonishingly little from you — taxes, the once-in-a-blue-moon jury duty, and a theoretical draft that hasn't been used in over half a century and likely will never be again — but it asks you (asks! not requires! not demands!) to vote once a year.
+Your country takes astonishingly little from you — taxes, the once-in-a-blue-moon jury duty, and a theoretical draft that hasn't been used in over half a century and likely will never be again — but it asks you (asks! not requires! not demands!) to vote once or twice a year.
 It's not always easy; especially in conservative states, the impediments to vote can be ridiculous.
 But it is once a year and unlike in our nation's all-too-recent past, you will not die if you do it.

 In fact, the worst outcome from voting these days is that the person or issue that you vote for loses — but you won't know if they lose until after the election.
 Polls are less accurate now, for a whole host of reasons; you cannot know until after the election who or what will win.
 This makes your vote more valuable than possibly ever before.